Qovery/documentation/website/guides/tutorial/deploy-laravel-with-mysql.md

 ## Deploy the Laravel application

-To deploy the Laravel application connected to a MySQL database, you need to have a .qovery.yml file, and a `Dockerfile` (already provided) at the root of your project.
+To deploy the Laravel application connected to a MySQL database, you need to have a .qovery.yml file, and a `Dockerfile` (provided in the sample project) at the root of your project.
 This file indicates the external resources (e.g. MySQL) that your application needs to work correctly.

 To create the `.qovery.yml` file, run the following command:‍‍